 3. If you have a major jungle somewhere, don't expect volunteers to fix it.
 Consult the professionals who clear land for subdivisions and so forth, as they will have the right equipment.

 4. Careful pruning, selective cutting of the understory plants (understory means just what it sounds like--the plants that are just shorter than major trees but taller than ground cover, shrubbery, or turf grass), and removal of dead debris may be "all" that is required for park clean up in areas that appear extremely overgrown.

 5. If your problem is broken glass, it's very important to outlaw glass containers immediately and put some real enforcement muscle into that ordinance.
 Then to clean it up, usually it's necessary to replace entire mulch beds, sandboxes, expanses of lawn, or wherever it may have accumulated.
-If it's embedded in grass, consult your town's most picky lawn service about what to do.
+If glass is embedded in grass, consult your town's most picky lawn service about what to do.

-OK, enough of what we think.
+OK, that is enough of what we think.
 What's your experience?